mongodb/mongo-python-driver/doc/examples/tls.rst

   open "/Applications/Python <YOUR PYTHON VERSION>/Install Certificates.command"

-Users of older PyPy and PyPy3 portable versions may have to `set an environment variable <https://github.com/squeaky-pl/portable-pypy/issues/15>`_ to tell OpenSSL where to find root certificates.
+Users of older PyPy portable versions may have to `set an environment variable <https://github.com/squeaky-pl/portable-pypy/issues/15>`_ to tell OpenSSL where to find root certificates.
 This is easily done using the `certifi module <https://pypi.org/project/certifi/>`_ from pypi::